metacpan/metacpan-cpan-extracted/distros/C/Connector/README.md

 connector's data source.

-Typically, a connector acts as a proxy to a simple data source like YAML, Config::Std, Config::Versioned, or to a more complex data source like an LDAP server or Proc::SafeExec.
+Typically, a connector acts as a proxy to a simple data source like YAML, Config::Std, or to a more complex data source like an LDAP server or Proc::SafeExec.
 The standard calling convention via get(KEY) makes the connectors interchangeable.